SteveMilesQuant/levelUpLearning/README.md

 2. Install dependencies
    - <code>sudo yum install -y docker nginx</code>
    - <code>sudo service docker start</code>
+   - Be sure to also do the post-install steps you can find online for docker (add your user to the "docker" group, so you don't have to keep doing everything as "sudo")
+   - Additionally, install docker-compose, using steps you can google online
 3. Get SSL Certificates (one way is given here, but there are certainly a lot of ways to do this)
    - First, ensure your domain points to the IP address of this machine.
 See the "Get a domain" task in section "Common set up" above.
    - <code>python3 -m venv virt</code>